codeforamerica/style-guide/index.md

 ---
 layout: styleguide
 title: "Introduction"
+description: |
+  The Code for America Style Guide helps you build websites and content following our style and beliefs.
+We use it to build our main website and other projects.
+You can use it too.
 ---

-The **Code for America Style Guide** helps you build websites and content following our style and beliefs.
-It's primarily made up of a **pattern library** that hosts and documents the little pieces of HTML, CSS and JavaScript we snap together to make <a href="https://www.codeforamerica.org">our website</a> work the way it does.
+The style guide is primarily made up of a **pattern library** that hosts and documents the little pieces of HTML, CSS and JavaScript we snap together to make <a href="https://www.codeforamerica.org">our website</a> work the way it does.

 The library will: